samhinshaw/unraid-driver-compiler/README.md

 ## Instructions

+Note: Below, we use `6.1.64-Unraid` as the kernel version.
+You can see what your current kernel version is by running `uname -r`.

 1. Copy unRAID's kernel patches from your unRAID server, found at `/usr/src/<kernel version>` into `patches/`.
 1. Copy your driver source into `drivers`.
 1. Then build the container